Collage – A contemporary art form

 Collage has long been a popular hobby because no special training as an artist is required to practice the craft.
 When early in the 20th century Georges Braque and Pablo Picasso began to incorporate collage into their paintings, this former folk-art quickly attained the level of a serious art form.
 Other artists soon turned to collage, and it has exerted an important influence on 20th-century art.

-Apart from the materials of the collage itself (discussed on the following pages), you will need glue, brushes, and a mounting support.
+Apart from the materials of the collage itself (discussed below), you will need glue, brushes, and a mounting support.
 Supports are normally made either from Masonite, particleboard, or plywood.
 A support 1/8 to 1/4 inch thick with suffice for most work.
 A large assemblage incorporating many heavy materials may require a thicker support and special fastening techniques, as discussid in the assemblage section, below.
-Though more expensive than the above materials, canvas can also be used as a support – either mounted on a stretcher or glued to a board.
-It is the obvious surface to use when combining collage and painting.

 The adhesives most commonly used in collage are polyvinyl acetate (PVA), or white glue, and acrylic polymer.
 Both are normally thinned with water in a ratio of 1 part glue to 1 part water.
 Acrylic polymer also acts as a varnish, giving the surface a polished look.